094459/q-workshop/README.md

 If you want to remove the installed VScode plugins, from VSCode make sure you go to the Extensions icon bar on the left, and then select the plugin you want to uninstall.
 You should see an option to uninstall the plugin from each plugin.
 Sometimes they require a VSCode restart

+**Cloud based VSCode**

+If you spun up a VSCode instance on Amazon EC2, then follow the instructions (below) to delete the instance.

 ## Additional Activities

 **Additional Things to do**

+If you want to experiment more, then here are some additional activities you can try

-1. Add a home page, that displays a message and then provides links add and display shortcuts
+1. Add or change a home page, that displays a message and then provides links add and display shortcuts
 2. Select the code and look for optimistion opportunities within the code.
 3. Try and recreate this application in a different programming language
 4. Try creating the application from scratch using the /dev capabilitiy of Amazon Q Developer
+5. Explore how you can use Amazon Q Developer to help you understand how to deploy this application on AWS

 ## Creating supporting resources to run this lab

 To get the most from this lab, you will need to be running VSCode, and be able to install and run a few other components (Docker, VSCode Amazon Q Developer plugins, etc).
 If you are not able to do this, then what are your options?
 I have successfully run this lab using [GitPods](https://gitpod.io/workspaces) although I had to run a Postgres database separately (I used an Amazon RDS instance to do this).
 Alternatively you can spin up a VSCode environment on an EC2 instance.